puppup420247-org/EdgeEnterprise/edgeenterprise/configure-microsoft-edge.md

 ## Configure Microsoft Edge on Windows

 You can use group policy objects (GPO) to configure policy settings for Microsoft Edge and managed Microsoft Edge updates on all versions of Windows.
 You can also provision policy through the registry for Windows devices that are joined to a Microsoft Active Directory domain or Windows 10 Pro or Enterprise instances enrolled for device management in Intune.
+To enable this functionality, you install administrative templates (.admx files) that add rules and settings for Microsoft Edge to the group policy store in your Active Directory domain or on individual computers and then configure the specific policies you want to set.

 You can use Active Directory Group Policy to configure Microsoft Edge policy settings if you want to set policy at the domain level.
 If you want to configure policy on individual computers, you can apply policy using the Local Group Policy Editor on the target computer.